brrski/correlation-dasssbored/README.md

 run within a -venv to keep your rig clean. |
 opens in local browser |
-can shoose tickers to compare |
+can choose tickers to compare |
 graphing is basic at best |
 tool for research and finding pairs to dig into their relationship further